andyfraser/shop-demo/USER_MANUAL.md

 The scheduler tracks the execution of each task in the `scheduled_tasks` database table.
 It ensures that tasks registered with a specific frequency only run once during their respective periods, even if the `schedule:run` command is executed every minute.

 If the scheduler is paused via `schedule:pause`, it will skip all tasks and log a notification until `schedule:resume` is called.

+**Maintenance Mode:** When the store is "down", all non-admin visitors are redirected to a maintenance page.
+Admins can still access the site to perform updates or tests.
+This state is tracked via a `storage/framework/down` file (or similar, depending on implementation).

 Common tasks include:
 *   **`recover-carts`**: Sends email reminders for abandoned carts (Daily).